 - How to Create an Action Plan to Accomplish Goals

-Take your time with this and do your best not to get discouraged.
+Take your time creating daily routines and rhythms, and do your best not to get discouraged.
 It takes time and effort to establish new habits and establishing a rhythm is just one long daily and weekly habit.

-Once your rhythm becomes a habit it will support you even on the most challenging days.
-You may not know what to do next, but your rhythm will.
+When your rhythm becomes a habit, it can support you on even the most challenging days.
+You may not know what to do next… but your rhythm will.

-Just stay calm and go with the flow.
+Just fill out your Weekly Rhythm Planner, stay calm, and go with the flow.
 You’ll know when you have found your groove when you move easily through your day without having to look at what comes next or think about your next activity–this is true freedom!

-Creating a daily and weekly rhythm will help you get organized for good!
-Following a rhythm increases your ability to stay focused, get things done, and will allow you to find freedom within the structure of your every day.
+Creating a daily and weekly rhythm can help you get organized for good!
+Follow a daily rhythm to increase focus, get things done, and help the whole family find freedom within the structure of your every day.

 - Beyond the Rainbow Bridge: Nurturing Our Children from Birth to Seven by Barbara J. Patterson and Pamela Bradley.